 From my perspective the biggest, most shameful lapse of all is in the fallacy of foundational resurrection doctrine.
 There was no Easter Sunday miracle.
 That which happened to Jesus on the first Easter Sunday is the natural the way the human body is designed to gracefully exit the planet.
 I make this statement in complete confidence based on my 2018 trip to Tibet and the study of the Tibetan Buddhist rainbow body phenomenon, the Buddhist version of resurrection.
 The United States Conference of Catholic Bishops, the US Catholic Church’s governing body, is well aware of this error in foundational doctrine4 and is consciously withholding that knowledge from the membership.

-As Hitler once supposedly said, “If you are going to tell a lie, make it a big one.
+Hitler once supposedly said something to the effect that, “If you are going to tell a lie, make it a big one.
 Simple minded people will see through small ones.”
 There is a lot of lying going on in Christianity, particularly the Catholic Church.
+As always, truth finds its way home.
 The time has come to pay the piper.

 - Pew Research, “U S Public Becoming Less Religious,” October 29, 2015